rmorshea/talks/idom/what-is-idom/README.md

 we got a sense for what it is

-now why should you use it.
+now why should you use it - there are lots of alternatives out there

+most assume you have a JS team that can make custom components

+Streamlit: state management is restrictive
+IpyWidgets: imperative design patterns complicated JS bindings

 - declarative
   - already covered but its an important point